-Independent: 100% Members:

-Meetings in 2018: 4 Wayne Hill (chair)

-Jeffrey Chisholm, Cathryn Cranston, Robert Franklin, James Gill,
+Meetings in 2019: 4 Peter Blake, Jeffrey Chisholm, Cathryn Cranston, Robert Franklin, James Gill, Sharon Hodgson,

 Katherine Rethy, Richard Roy

 The audit committee is primarily responsible for overseeing our financial statements and related disclosure, the establishment of appropriate financial policies and the integrity of accounting systems and internal controls, reports to shareholders, continuous disclosure and other related communications.
 The audit committee also approves all audit and non-audit services provided by the independent auditor, consults with the auditor independent of management and oversees the work of the auditor and the internal audit department.